Xav519/nginx-docker-terraform/README.md

 ---

-## Adding Your Own Website

-Currently, the Docker image only contains default Nginx.
-To serve your own website:

-1. **Option 1: Update Docker image**

-   * Add your website files (`index.html`, CSS, JS) to the Docker build context.
-   * Rebuild the image and push it to Docker Hub.
-   * Update `Dockerrun.aws.json` if using a new image tag.

-2. **Option 2: Use a different zip**

-   * Replace the default `nginx-app.zip` with a zip that contains your website files and `Dockerrun.aws.json` pointing to your Docker image.

-This ensures your custom website is deployed in Elastic Beanstalk.

----

 ## Testing the Deployment

-1. After Terraform finishes, access the public URL generated by Elastic Beanstalk, e.g.:
+1. After Terraform finishes, access the public URL generated by Elastic Beanstalk:

 ![alt text](Images/OutputsBeanstalkURL.png)

-2. You should see the Nginx welcome page (default) or your custom website if added:
+2. You should see your website:

 ![alt text](Images/WebsiteAccess.png)